Hyaluronic Acid, the New Fountain of Youth?

 HA eliminates waste from cells and manages their movement.
 Thus, resulting in an activation of our blood’s white cells.

 This can help revive the immune system to successfully decrease and combat unwanted bacteria.

 - Helps the health of synovial fluid.
 This supports cushioning of the bones and joints throughout the body comes from hyaluronic acid.

 - Introducing hyaluronic acid from the inside out by the dermis to the epidermis allows the skin to respond better.

 - Hyaluronic Acid supplementation is effective due to its capability to be absorbed through the intestinal tract.

 - Supplementation with hyaluronic acid is crucial.
-This will help decrease synthesis and depletion that occurs with aging.
+Therefore, helps decrease synthesis and depletion that occurs with aging.

-With All The Amazing Benefits of Hyaluronic Acid, Why Not Add Ageless Impact’s “Aion” Hyaluronic Acid Youth Elixir To Your Skin Care Routine…
+With All The Amazing Benefits of Hyaluronic Acid, Why Not Add Ageless Impact’s “Fix-Your-Face Anti-Aging Wrinkle-Free Serum” Hyaluronic Acid Youth Elixir To Your Skin Care Routine…

 - Block, A., and Bettelheim, F.: Water Vapor Sorption of Hyaluronic Acid, Biochim Biophys Acta 201, 69, 1970